 45. Oklahoma State University

-Oklahoma State University is a beloved, well-tended campus, surrounded by a green lawn and an agriculture division where fresh food is grown and students are taught about farming.
+Oklahoma State University is a beloved, well-tended campus.
+It is surrounded by a green lawn and an agriculture division where fresh food is grown and students are taught about farming.

 Although it does not have the traditional quad of classic institutions, it does have plenty of green fields that students can enjoy.
-The campus is large enough to have a golf course and many people consider it to be more of a public gathering space than a college.
+The campus is large enough to have a golf course.
+Many people consider it to be more of a public gathering space than a college.

 44. Harvard University

-Harvard University is consistently ranked highly for its beautiful fresh lawn, lawn chairs, grass slopes, oak, and maple trees that turn into flaming fall foliage.
+Harvard University is consistently ranked highly for its beautiful fresh lawn, lawn chairs, and grass slopes.
+It has oak and maple trees that turn into flaming fall foliage.
 The quad is also the location where the Cabot House is situated.
 The Pforzheimer Houses and The Hillies Library are also located at the quad.

 The Harvard Yard, which is one of the oldest parts of the Harvard campus, includes freshman residence halls and libraries.
 It also has a well-maintained green lawn that is perfect for leisurely reading and resting.